tldr-pages/tldr/pages/common/mkfifo.md

 `mkfifo {{path/to/pipe}}`

-- Send data through a named pipe and send the command to backgroud:
+- Send data through a named pipe and send the command to the background:

 `echo {{"Hello World"}} > {{path/to/pipe}} &`